Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 appgw.ingress.kubernetes.io/appgw-ssl-certificate: <your-ssl-certificate-name>
 ```

-If you then re-apply the file you should then only be able to access your site over ssl.
+If you then reapply the file you should then only be able to access your site over ssl.

 Follow the steps above to also expose you `blue` and `red` Pods.